exakat/exakat/docs/Development.rst

 * Not : A filter that checks that the provided sub-query doesn't return anything.
 If the provided sub-query returns one result, at least, then the current query stops.

+* NotCompatibleWithType : Check that the provided typehint (in argument) is not compatible with the typehint or return typehint of the current parameter or method.

 * NotExtending : Docs for NotExtending

 * NotImplementing : Docs for NotImplementing